Happy Birthday, Bucky!

 1. From an early age, Fuller saw the world through an unusual lens (literally).

 As a young child, Fuller suffered from poor vision, an impairment that left him to see the world a bit blurry.
 But even after he received his first pair of glasses, Fuller continued to challenge the establishment, upending conventional science and design as an intellectual outlaw.

 Like many great architectural minds (think Mies, Wright, or Sullivan), Fuller never graduated college.
 In fact, he was kicked out of Harvard.
 Twice.

 3. He hated the label "inventor."

 Yes.
 That's right.
-One of America's most famous inventors disliked the familiar moniker.
-Instead, he referred to himself as a "comprehensive anticipatory design scientist" (or for short "comprehensivist").
+One of America's most famous inventors disliked the common moniker.
+Instead, he referred to himself as a "comprehensive anticipatory design scientist" (or "comprehensivist" for short).
 Don't even ask me what it means, but it just might be the best title ever.

-5. His geodesic dome, however, was a triumph (of sorts).
+5. His work with the geodesic dome, however, was a triumph (of sorts).

-Perhaps the design scientist's most lasting legacy, the geodesic dome made Fuller a household name.
-Though the dome didn't quite catch on as Fuller had initially intended (as reliable housing for the masses), the lightweight, cost-effective, and easy to assemble structure garnered international attention during the 1950s.
-Based on Fuller's "synergetic geometry", the geodesic dome encloses the largest possible volume of interior space with the least amount of material, making it an ideal solution for quick and efficient shelter.
-Today, Fuller's domes appear across the world, functioning as remote housing, covers for military satellites, and jungle gyms on children's playgrounds.
+Perhaps the design scientist's most lasting legacy (though he didn't actually invent it) was his popularization of the geodesic dome.
+Though the dome didn't quite catch on as Fuller had initially intended (as reliable housing for the masses), the lightweight, cost-effective, and easy-to-assemble structure garnered international attention during the 1950s, making Fuller a household name.
+Related to his principles of "synergetic geometry", the geodesic dome encloses the largest possible volume of interior space with the least amount of material (an ideal solution for quick and efficient shelter).
+Today, geodesic domes appear pretty much everywhere, functioning as remote housing, covers for military satellites, and jungle gyms on children's playgrounds.

 6. He taught at the famed Black Mountain College.